 3-6 months after the procedure the implants undergo “Osseo integration” – this is when the implants fuse with the surrounding jaw bone.
 During this period it is recommended the implants be disrupted as little as possible to ensure success and therefore it is recommended you avoid crunchy hard foods.

-Once the procedure and any necessary healing has been completed you will be able to eat on these implant teeth as you would on your normal teeth!
+Once the procedure and any necessary healing have been completed you will be able to eat on these implant teeth as you would on your normal teeth!

 What maintenance do implants require?

 Implants need to be maintained much like your own teeth, although they are an artificial replacement they are still able to become infected.
 Infection of the surrounding bone around the implant can lead to bone loss and subsequently implant loss.

 With the help of our team, you will be guided on how to best look after your natural teeth and implants so you can make the most of your new smile for many years to come.
 Book your appointment today.